Kishor900/subject_tracking_bot/README.md

 INT3-> D2
 INT4-> D12

-Above are GPIO pins of NODE MCU, you need to connect it as per pin numbering.
+Above are GPIO pins of the NODEMCU, you need to connect the pins as per the pin numbering.
 But the code should be exacly as above.
 L298N power pins goes to battery and 5v output of L298N goes to NODEMCU vin and gnd.

 Once the connection is established.
-Connect the Node mcu to computer.
-Open arduino IDE, openc blynk-wifi from example, change the api key, ssid and password.
+Connect the Node mcu to the computer.
+Open arduino IDE, open blynk-wifi from examples, change the api key, ssid and password.
 Upload the code.
 Note: Full blynk setup can be found here http://help.blynk.cc/en/articles/633736-nodemcu

-Once Blynk is settup open Firmware/Firmware.INO and upload the code to NodeMCU Open blynk app and set D7 D8 D9 as left right and forward buttons
+Once Blynk is settup then open the Firmware/Firmware.INO from source code provided and upload the code to the NodeMCU Open blynk app and set D7 D8 D9 as left right and forward buttons

-You should have these apis already set by blynk http://188.166.206.43/api_key/update/D13?value=0 forward off http://188.166.206.43/api_key/update/D13?value=1 forward on http://188.166.206.43/api_key/update/D14?value=0 left off
+You should have these apis already set by blynk

+http://188.166.206.43/api_key/update/D13?value=0 forward off
+http://188.166.206.43/api_key/update/D13?value=1 forward on
+http://188.166.206.43/api_key/update/D14?value=0 left off